TheDrone7/shieldbow/docs/api/ClashManager.md

 ---
 title: ClashManager
 description: A clash manager - to fetch and store clash tournaments and related data.
+Requires API key with access to `clash-v1` API.
 ---

 ## ClashManager class

 A clash manager - to fetch and store clash tournaments and related data.
+Requires API key with access to `clash-v1` API.

 **Signature:**